barcek/glep/README.md

 The script invokes itself and is assumed in doing so to have been made both executable, via a command like `chmod +x glep`, and available from any directory, e.g. by placing it in the '/bin' or '/usr/bin' directory.

 The hashbang at the top of the file assumes the presence of AWK in '/usr/bin', the source code that this is in fact Gawk and that several other utils and Git itself are installed.
-A list can be found close to the top of the file.
+A list can be found close to the top of the file, as well as in the help text.

+### Making changes

+Running the self-test after making changes plus extending or adding test cases to cover new behaviour is recommended.
+The self-test is run with the `=test` or `=T` flag (see [Options](#options) below).
+The test cases are set in the `test_perform` function at the base of the file.

 ## Options

 The following can be passed to `glep` as if a search term:

 - `=regexp-extended` / `=e`, to use extended regular expressions in search terms
-- `=preview` / `=p`, to show but not run the command for the root directory only then exit
+- `=preview` / `=p`, to show the command for the root directory then exit
+- `=version` / `=v`, to show name and version number then exit
 - `=help` / `=h`, to show usage, terms and flags then exit
+- `=test` / `=T`, to perform the self-test then exit